BYossarian/MVCzar/README.md

 //     any events the Model may emit
 // - initial is an object containing the initial data for
 //     the model
+// - setup can be used to set up the new Model instance.
-var options = {
+//     within setup, 'this' will be the Model instance var options = {
     events: {
         "eventName": handler
     },
     initial: {
         "propertyName": value
+    },
+    setup: function() {

+        // 'this' here is the new Model instance

     }
 }